lukesky19/SkyMines/README.md

 * I will attempt to solve any issues or implement features to the best of my ability.

 ## FAQ
-Q: What Minecraft versions does this plugin support?
+Q: What versions does this plugin support?

-A: 1.21.0, 1.21.1, 1.21.2, 1.21.3, 1.21.4
+A: 1.21.4, 1.21.5, and 1.21.6

 Q: Are there any plans to support any other versions?

-A: No.
+A: I will always do my best to support the latest versions of the game.
+I will sometimes support other versions until I no longer use them.

-Q: Does this work on Spigot and Paper?
+Q: Does this work on Spigot?
+Paper?
+(Insert other server software here)?

-A: This will work on Paper and most likely forks of Paper.

-Q: Is Folia supported?

-A: There is no Folia support at this time.
-I may look into it in the future though.
+A: I only support Paper, but this will likely also work on forks of Paper (untested).
+There are no plans to support any other server software (i.e., Spigot or Folia).

 ## For Server Admins/Owners
 * Download the plugin [SkyLib](https://github.com/lukesky19/SkyLib/releases).